manga4th/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles displays two files at once
 4-lastlines displays the last 10 lines of a file 5-firstlines reads the first 10 lines

+Just like the files above, the rest of the files also contain shell commands for input and output manipulations